The absolutely most basic type of boss monster in a video game, generally a Giant Mook

 or King Mook

 with much higher health than standard enemies and attacks that cause lots of damage.
-Generally makes no attempt to block or evade the player's offenses, so no special strategies required - just attack it until it dies or if you want to get really fancy, circlestrafe it
+It generally makes no attempt to block or evade the player's offenses, so no special strategies are required - just attack it until it dies, or if you want to get really fancy, circlestrafe it

 .
 Mostly prevalent in the FPS